explosion/spaCy/website/docs/usage/layers-architectures.md

 embedding layer defined by spaCy.
 [CharacterEmbed](/api/architectures#CharacterEmbed) returns a `Model` that takes a `List[Doc]` as input, and outputs a `List[Floats2d]`.
-To make sure that the wrapped Pytorch model receives valid inputs, we use Thinc's [`with_array`](https://thinc.ai/docs/api-layers#with_array) helper.
+To make sure that the wrapped PyTorch model receives valid inputs, we use Thinc's [`with_array`](https://thinc.ai/docs/api-layers#with_array) helper.

 As another example, you could have a model where you use PyTorch just for the